Looking for super fun spring break destinations for families?

-Well…simply put, I, alongside other awesome family travel bloggers, have put together an amazing list of UNIQUE spring break destinations in the US that you may have never considered before!
+Well…you’re in luck!
+Because today, we have put together an amazing list of the unique spring break destinations for families in the US that you may have never considered before!

-When you think of spring break spots in the US, you might think of Key West, or South Padre Island, Myrtle Beach, or Disney World.
+When you think of spring break spots in the US, you might think of Myrtle Beach, or Disney World, or Florida…

 Am I right?